Diamond Engagement Rings

 Click through and have a play with the diamond prices yourself to see what a huge difference the clarity can make.

 The fourth and last of the official four Cs, carat is the weight (rather than the ‘size’) of a diamond.
 Two diamonds with the same carat weight can have different dimensions, like the two on the right, so appear very different in size.

 Each carat is divided into 100 smaller units, called points – basically the percentage of a carat.
 Confusingly, the measurement of purity for gold is the similarly named ‘karat’, with a K. However, the two scales are unrelated.

 Carat is another factor that has a huge effect on the price of a ring, so how big you go depends on how much you are willing to spend.
-Theknot.com has conducted a survey which provides some useful benchmarks on the average size of engagement ring in the US – you can see the results in the pie chart on the left.
+Theknot.com has conducted a survey which provides some useful benchmarks on the average size of engagement ring in the US – you can see the results in the pie chart on the below:

 The biggest section of the pie is between 0.5 carats and one carat, and if you’re going for a solitaire setting which features only the center diamond then a 0.7 carat is a good place to start.
 Being smart with the other factors of the 4Cs can mean that a 0.7 carat stone can be quite affordable.